cyberteach360/Hacking-Wordpress/README.md

 # ⤵️Enumeration Procedure For Wordpress Website in Automatically Using wpscan
 WPScan is an automated WordPress scanner and enumeration tool.
 It determines if the various themes and plugins used by a WordPress site are outdated or vulnerable.
 It is installed by default on Parrot OS ,Kali OS but can also be installed manually with gem
          gem install wpscan
-Once the installation completes, we can issue a command such as wpscan --hh to verify the installation.
+Once the installation completes, we can issue a command such as ***wpscan*** --hh to verify the installation.
 This command will show us the usage menu with all of the available command-line switches available.
 ### 🔥Enumerating a Website with WPScan ⚛️
 The --enumerate flag is used to enumerate various components of the WordPress application such as plugins, themes, and users.
-By default, WPScan enumerates vulnerable plugins, themes, users, media, and backups.
+By default, ***WPScan enumerates vulnerable plugins, themes, users, media, and backups***.
 However, specific arguments can be supplied to restrict enumeration to specific components.
 For example, all plugins can be enumerated using the arguments --enumerate ap.
 Let's run a normal enumeration scan against a WordPress website.
 Command :

             wpscan --url http://blog.inlanefreight.com --enumerate --api-token api-token-value